- Refugees and the Radical Right: Evidence from Post-WWII Forced Migrations [featured in the popular press]

-- Invisible Scars: Maoist Era Upheaval and Political Engagement in China (with Jiannan Zhao)
+- Maoist Era Upheaval and Political Interest in China (with Jiannan Zhao)

-- Historical Warfare and Long-Run State Development in India (with Mark Dincecco, James Fenske, and Shivaji Mukherjee)
+- Pre-Colonial Warfare and Long-Run Development in India (with Mark Dincecco, James Fenske, and Shivaji Mukherjee)

-Abstract: We analyze the relationship between pre-colonial warfare and long-run development patterns in India.
-We construct a new geocoded database of historical interstate conﬂicts on the Indian subcontinent, from which we compute measures of local exposure to pre-colonial warfare.
+We analyze the relationship between pre-colonial warfare and long-run development patterns in India.
+We construct a new geocoded database of historical interstate conﬂicts on the Indian sub-continent, from which we compute measures of local exposure to pre-colonial warfare.
 We document a positive and signiﬁcant relationship between pre-colonial conﬂict exposure and local economic development across India today.
-The main results are robust to numerous checks, including controls for geographic endowments, initial state capacity, colonial-era institutions, ethnic fractionalization, and colonial and post-colonial conﬂict, and an instrumental variables strategy that exploits variation in pre-colonial conﬂict exposure driven by the cost distance to the Khyber Pass.
-Using both archival and secondary data, we show that local pre-colonial and colonial-era state-making, greater political stability, and investments in irrigation infrastructure are channels through which pre-colonial warfare has inﬂuenced local economic development.
+This result is robust to numerous checks, including controls for geographic endowments, initial state capacity, colonial-era institutions, ethnic and religious fractionalization, and colonial and post-colonial conﬂict, and an instrumental variables strategy that exploits variation in pre-colonial conﬂict exposure driven by cost distance to the Khyber Pass.
+Drawing on rich archival and secondary data, we show that districts that were more exposed to pre-colonial conﬂict experienced greater local pre-colonial and colonial-era state-making, and less political violence and higher infrastructure investments in the long term.
+We argue that reductions in local levels of violence and greater investments in physical capital were at least in part a function of more powerful local government institutions.

-- Shadow of the Past: Political thought and action in Northern Ireland
+- Shadow of the Past: How the Troubles shape political thought and action in Northern Ireland

 Based on extensive field research in Northern Ireland, this project investigates how individuals and communities are grappling with the legacy of the Troubles.
-I have, thus far, conducted over 90 interviews with individuals from diverse backgrounds (security services, politics, victims groups, civil society, education, paramilitaries, and media), many of them either intimately involved with the conflict or with the post-conflict processes.
+I have, thus far, conducted nearly 100 interviews with individuals from diverse backgrounds (security services, politics, victims groups, civil society, education, paramilitaries, and media), many of them either intimately involved with the conflict or with the post-conflict processes.

 - David or Goliath: Changing landscape of American Jews’ support for Israel (with Yehonatan Abramson & Alon Yakter)